jakec-github/ilford-drop-in/README.md

 ## Prerequisites

-A google service account has been created with access to volunteer info
+A google service account with access to volunteer info

-Create a secrets directory with the following files:
+A secrets directory in this directory with the following files:

 - `confidential.json`
 - `serviceAccount.json`

 `confidential.json` must include:

-- `"spreadsheetID": \<Volunteer spreadsheet ID\>,
+- "volunteerSheetID": \<Volunteer spreadsheet ID\>
-- `"serviceVolunteersTab": \<Tab name for service volunteers\>,
+- "serviceVolunteersTab": \<Tab name for service volunteers\>
+- "rotaSheetID": \<Rota spreadsheet ID\>
+- "formSheetID": \<Form spreadsheet ID\>

 `serviceAccount.json` is supplied by google when creating the service account.
 Ask for this if needed